Kasey Kahne: Evernham Motorsports (2004–2007)

 On September 9, 2006, Kahne successfully raced his way into the Chase for The Cup after finishing third in Richmond.
-He was the 10th and last qualifier to make the Chase.
-He edged defending Nextel Cup Champion Tony Stewart out by 16 points, but a disappointing 16th-place finish at New Hampshire, a crash at Dover, and running out of gas at Kansas ended his hopes for his first championship title.
-Kahne finished strong with five Top 10’s in the remaining seven races including a winning the Bank of America 500 at Charlotte Motor Speedway.
+He was the tenth and last qualifier to make the Chase.
+He edged defending Nextel Cup Champion Tony Stewart out by sixteen points, but a disappointing sixteenth-place finish at New Hampshire, a crash at Dover, and running out of gas at Kansas ended his hopes for his first championship title.
+Kahne finished strong with five top-tens in the remaining seven races, including winning the Bank of America 500 at Charlotte Motor Speedway.

 On November 27, 2006, Kahne was honored by being invited to raise the traditional 12th Man flag prior to the Seattle Seahawks Monday Night Football game against the Green Bay Packers at Qwest Field in Seattle.
 The ceremony has been ongoing since 2003, and involves a different Seattle-area sports hero and/or beloved member of the community kicking things off before every Seahawks home game.
 The Seahawks beat the Packers 34–24.

-During the qualifying for the 2007 Daytona 500, officials found holes in the wheel-wells of his Dodge Charger.
-A crew member said it was just tape that had fallen off of a hole in the tire.
+During the qualifying for the 2007 Daytona 500, officials found holes in the wheel wells of his Dodge Charger.
+A crew member said it was just tape that had fallen off a hole in the tire.
 Officials said that the tape had been cut.
 He was one of the four drivers among Matt Kenseth and his two teammates, Scott Riggs and Elliott Sadler, whose cars had been found with aerodynamic-improving modifications.
 His team was one of the six teams found with illegal modifications in the Daytona festivities.

-At the Sharpie 500, a day after winning the pole and the Busch race, Kahne dominated most of the race leading 305 out of 500 laps and finished second to Carl Edwards.
+At the Sharpie 500, a day after winning the pole and the Busch race, Kahne dominated most of the race, leading 305 out of 500 laps and finishing second to Carl Edwards.
 This was his best finish of the 2007 season.
-After a disappointing 2007 season, Kahne finished 19th in points with zero wins, one Top 5, eight Top 10’s, and an average finish of 22.2.
+After a disappointing 2007 season, Kahne finished nineteenth in points with zero wins, one top-five, eight top-tens, and an average finish of 22.2.